oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 The simple messaging strategy you're going to use here is called **pub-sub**, or publish and subscribe.
 A **consumer** **subscribes** to a **topic** (generally just identified by a text name). **Publishers** push messages to the **topic**, and the message is sent to all **subscribed** **consumers**.

 In this tutorial, you will actually use RabbitMQ in a Docker container.
-However, the GitHub repo includes a Docker file that is a drop-in replacement for using a Kafka server.
-For our simple use case they're interchangeable.
+However, you can use Apache Kafka simply by replacing the `docker-compose.yml` file and by changing the Spring Cloud Streams binding dependency.

 **Functional programming** is opposed to the object-oriented model that dominated programming (especially Java) until the last decade.
 Functions are treated as first-class objects that are the main organizational unit of code execution, instead of object instances and classes.
 This decouples data and logic in a way that has some benefits for applications such as stream processing and allows for powerful chaining and composition of functions.